ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_slam.md

 As you can see this package has lots of dependencies to test different slam implementations and frontier exploration approaches.

+### SLAM

+SLAM stands for Simultaneous Localization and Mapping sometimes refered to as Concurrent Localization and Mappping (CLAM).
+The SLAM algorithm combines localization and mapping, where a robot has access only to its own movement and sensory data.
+The robot must build a map while simultaneously localizing itself relative to the map.
+See also this [blog post on FastSLAM](https://fjp.at/posts/slam/fastslam/).

+#### Launch files

+#### Parameter Configurations

 ### Frontier Exploration